Xayer/ros-bot/README.md

     - `ros2 run turtlesim turtle_teleop_key` - turtle controller
     - `ros2 interface show geometry_msgs/msg/Twist` - the topic message type that controls the turtle

+# Number Counter Examples
+    - number_publisher - a node that publishes a number (always 1.)
+    - number_counter - a node that subscribes to `number_publisher` and adds 1 to it, every time it recieves something from it.
+It will then publish the added value

+## How to run Number Counter Example
+- `ros2 run my_cpp_pkg number_publisher`
+- `ros2 run my_cpp_pkg number_counter`

 # Things to remember

 ## General